-Traditionally, most macroeconomic models and economic policy analyses are considered against a "baseline" that assumes economic growth will occur unaffected by rising concentrations of greenhouse gases (GHGs) in the world's atmosphere.
+Traditionally, most macroeconomic models and economic policy analyses are considered against a "baseline" that assumes economic growth will occur unhindered by rising concentrations of greenhouse gases (GHGs) in the world's atmosphere.
 This viewpoint does not hold true in practice - particularly in the long run - as determined by climate science.
+Therefore, such economic analysis is not suitable.

 Climate change impacts should not be considered as a scenario relative to a baseline of unconstrained emissions-intensive growth, because, absent fundamental societal and economic shifts, the impacts of unmitigated climate change are the baseline.
-By excluding the economic impacts of climate change from economic baselines, decisionmaking is not well supported.
+By excluding the economic impacts of climate change from economic baselines, decision-making is not well supported.

-Deloitte Access Economics has developed an extension of an in-house regional general equilibrium model, DAE-RGEM, giving it the functionality of an integrated assessment model (IAM).
+Deloitte Access Economics has developed an extension of an in-house regional general equilibrium model, DAE-RGEM, giving it the functionality of a full-fledged integrated assessment model (IAM).
 This functionality is achieved by linking DAE-RGEM to a climate module, which represents local and global abatement, emissions and damages caused by climate change.
 This model is referred to as D.Climate and has been used to develop the analysis in this report.

-D.Climate incorporates multiple economic damages that vary by sector and region and has full integration with the global economy through the Global Trade Analysis Project (GTAP) database and a complete set of emissions accounts covering CO2 and non-CO2 gases.22 Deloitte Access Economics' development of D.Climate draws on and contributes to three key streams of research:
+D.Climate incorporates multiple economic damages that vary by sector and region and has full integration with the global economy through the Global Trade Analysis Project (GTAP) database and a complete set of emissions accounts covering CO2 and non-CO2 gases.22

+Deloitte Access Economics' development of D.Climate draws on and contributes to three key streams of research:

-- Advances in CGE models: Advances in the CGE models, allowing for modelling of complex and dynamic policies like those required to affect a transition to a low-carbon environment.23 - 2.
-Advances in IAMs24: The IAM stream, in its initial phases, used a more aggregate representation of the economy that allowed for a stylised climate module.25 These models sought to incorporate potential damages associated with climate change into a model of the economic system to form an integrated (but simplified) framework for assessing the decisions facing policymakers when it came to emissions reduction targets.26 - 3.
-Integrating IAM and CGE models: Provide richer sectoral and policy detail of modern CGE models coupled with a climate feedback mechanism that allow for integrated assessment.27
+- The primary stream is that of advances in CGE models, allowing for modelling of complex and dynamic policies like those required to affect a transition to a low-carbon environment.23 - Another stream is advances in IAMs.24 The IAM stream, in its initial phases, used a more aggregate representation of the economy that allowed for a stylised climate module.25 These models sought to incorporate potential damages associated with climate change into a model of the economic system to form an integrated (but simplified) framework for assessing the decisions facing policymakers when it came to emissions reduction targets.26 - The third and most recent stream seeks to combine the two described above and provide richer sectoral and policy detail of modern CGE models coupled with a climate feedback mechanism that allow for integrated assessment.27

-A detailed technical description of D.Climate functionality is available online for a 2022 study of climate change impacts on the United States.28 D.Climate has since been updated to reflect revised climate science from the IPCC AR6 analysis and additional academic literature on damage functions, for example.29
+A detailed technical description of D.Climate functionality is available online for a 2022 study of climate change impacts on the United States.
+28 D.Climate has since been updated to reflect revised climate science from the IPCC AR6 analysis and additional academic literature on damage functions, for example.
+29